conduktor/conduktor-docs/docs/platform/03-navigation/01-console/topics/index.md

 To remove tags, simply click the "X" icon on the tag name.
 No confirmation.
 ![Image](img/tag-delete.png)
 :::tip
 Resource tagging is a power filtering feature that helps your organization & projects structure their resources.
-Read more...
 :::